trussworks/Engineering-Playbook/practices/appeng/adrs/0002-distributed-tracing.md

     Honeycomb does not have FedRAMP (nor do most of their peers), the distributed tracing could not be enabled in the GovCloud deployed environments
-  - example - using an open source tool (e.g. OpenZipkin) can scale down to local development, but would require more infrastructure support to self- host the data storage and UI tools in the GovCloud environments
+  - example - using an open source tool (e.g. OpenZipkin) can scale down to local development, but would require more infrastructure support to self-host the data storage and UI tools in the GovCloud environments

 ### Do not instrument